Kyle-Demers08/Data_viz/Final.md

 What we've seen from the leading streaming services is something hard to achieve.
 In order to enter the streaming wars, we've seen success in the following areas.

 **High Content Spend:** People are paying a subscription price every month to recieve high quality video entertainment.
 If a company isn't willing to spend more than other companies to have high quality entertainment available, they won't be a favorite.
+In order to be competitive, a new service would need to have billions of dollars they are able to spend.

 **High Quality Movies:** We've seen with prime that if you don't have the best movies or on average the best movies, you won't be as successful.
 It isn't enough to just have a lot of movies, the content spend needs to produce high quality.